arduino/docs-content/content/hardware/03.nano/boards/nano-matter/tutorials/user-manual/content.md

 - eero Beacon
 - eero Max 7

-***Other Amazon devices are compatible with Matter but not Thread.***
+***Other Amazon devices are compatible with Matter but not Thread®.***

 To commission your device, open the Amazon Alexa app, click on the upper right **+** symbol, select **device** and select the **Matter** logo option:

 ![Adding a new Matter device to Amazon Alexa](assets/add-device-alexa.png)

-Read the QR code generated by the Nano Matter sketch, select the **Thread** network available and then wait for the device to be commissioned and added to the Alexa app:
+Read the QR code generated by the Nano Matter sketch, select the **Thread®** network available and then wait for the device to be commissioned and added to the Alexa app:

 ![Device added](assets/add-device-alexa-2.png)